City of London Artillery: Origins

-In 1887 and 1890 the Corps won the Queen's Prize at the annual National Artillery Association competition held at Shoeburyness.
-By 1893 the War Office Mobilisation Scheme had allocated the unit to the Thames defences.
-During the Second Boer War the brigade supplied volunteers to the City of London Imperial Volunteers and other branches of the Regular forces.
+In 1887 and 1890, the Corps won the Queen's Prize at the annual National Artillery Association competition held at Shoeburyness.
+By 1893, the War Office Mobilisation Scheme had allocated the unit to the Thames defences.
+During the Second Boer War, the brigade supplied volunteers to the City of London Imperial Volunteers and other branches of the Regular forces.

 The 1st Londons had been included in the London Division when the Royal Artillery (RA) adopted a territorial structure on 1 April 1882, but this was disbanded and the unit was assigned to the Eastern Division on 1 July 1889.
-All artillery volunteers were assigned to the Royal Garrison Artillery (RGA) in 1899 and when the divisional organisation was abandoned on 1 January 1902 the unit was re-titled 1st City of London Royal Garrison Artillery (Volunteers).
-At this time the 16 companies were based at Staines House, Barbican (HQ and Nos 1-7), Shepherd's Bush (Nos 8–10) and Brixton (Nos 11–16).
+All artillery volunteers were assigned to the Royal Garrison Artillery (RGA) in 1899.
+When the divisional organisation was abandoned on 1 January 1902, the unit was re-titled 1st City of London Royal Garrison Artillery (Volunteers).
+At this time, the 16 companies were based at Staines House, Barbican (HQ and Nos 1-7), Shepherd's Bush (Nos 8–10) and Brixton (Nos 11–16).

 Territorial Force

 Artillery House, Handel St, London.
 Opened in 1913 as headquarters of the 1st City of London Brigade, RFA, and shared with the 1st (City of London) Battalion, London Regiment.
 After World War II it was shared with the City of London Yeomanry.
 Today (2013) it is known as Yeomanry House and is HQ of the University of London Officers' Training Corps.

-In 1908 the Haldane Reforms created the Territorial Force (TF), which subsumed the previous Volunteers.
+In 1908, the Haldane Reforms created the Territorial Force (TF), which subsumed the previous Volunteers.
 The large 1st London corps provided three field brigades of the Royal Field Artillery in the new force: the companies at Shepherd's Bush became the VII London Brigade while those at Brixton became the VI London Brigade.
 The remaining companies based at the Barbican became the I City of London Brigade RFA (TF):